-AMPHIBIANS WITH ATTITUDES -(Spring only) Learn to identify frogs, toads and salamanders.
+AMPHIBIANS WITH ATTITUDES -Learn to identify frogs, toads and salamanders.
 Hike to our vernal pool to explore a unique wetland habitat.

-REPTILES RULE – With the advent of warm weather and snake sightings, we bring an introduction to nature’s most unloved animals.
+REPTILES RULE – With the advent of warm weather and snake sightings, we bring an introduction to nature’s most misunderstood animals.
 Children will have a chance to meet one of the Nature Center’s resident snakes.
-Time Required: ½ to 1 hour Grade Level K-3 CT Standard 1.2, A.15, 3.2

 BODACIOUS BIRDS – What makes a bird a bird?
-Feeding adaptations, fabulous feathers, name that bird, and neotropical migrants in trouble.
-Meet some of Connecticut’s birds and learn about their reproductive strategies.
-Adaptations, camouflage, and migration
+Feeding Adaptations, Fabulous Feathers, Name that Bird, and Neotropical Migrants in Trouble.
+Meet some of Connecticut’s birds and learn about their reproductive strategies, adaptations, camouflage, and migration patterns.

-PONDING – Collecting, Identification, and, Animal Release.
-Involve your class in a hands on lesson about the food chain found in fresh water habitats.
+PONDING – Collecting, Identification, and Animal Release.
+Involve your class in a hands-on lesson about the food chains found in fresh water habitats.
 The class will visit Redwing Pond with simple equipment to catch, observe and release the small residents that live there.